 Feral Pig Hunting with an AR15 – Which Caliber?

-As hunting hunting wild feral pigs becomes more popular, more people seem to gravitate to military style rifles.
+As hunting wild pigs becomes more popular, more people seem to gravitate to military style rifles.
 Since wild hogs are seen as a nuisance by most states, the weapon regulations are not as strict as other game animals.
-Alabama does not have a weapon or a magazine capacity restriction on weapons for hunting feral pigs.
+Alabama does not have a weapon or a magazine capacity restriction on weapons for wild pig hunting.
 Therefore, people, including myself, choose “America’s Rifle”, the AR15.

 The AR15 can be built to be as accurate as most bolt action rifles and can be chambered in numerous calibers including the before mentioned 300BLK.
 In my experience, the 6.5 Grendel is the best overall performer in the AR15 platform in terms of energy on target and remains supersonic and accurate out past 800 yards using the Hornady 123 grain AMAX.
 The 6.8 SPC is a decent round as well but does not have the ballistic coefficient like the Grendel to reach extended ranges, but out to 300 yards it is a solid choice.